-1. Have you planned your financial circumstances to meet your retirement needs?

-2. Have you discussed your retirement with your family?
-How will it affect their lives?

-3. Have you arranged for medical insurance benefits?

-4. Is it time for a change?
-Have you given all that you reasonably can to your job?

-5. Are you still connected to your work or have you checked out years ago?
+- 1. Have you planned your financial circumstances to meet your retirement needs? - 2.
+Have you discussed your retirement with your family?
+How will it affect their lives? - 3.
+Have you arranged for medical insurance benefits? - 4.
+Is it time for a change?
+Have you given all that you reasonably can to EMS? - 5.
+Are you still connected to EMS or have you checked out years ago?
 If you are still connected and it is not time for a change, continue your career.
 If you have checked out and it is not time for a change, reclaim your career.
 If it is time for a change, pursue retirement.
-Do not end your successful career as a ROD (Retired on Duty) person.

-6. Are you prepared to lose the prestige associated with your job?

-7. Have you thought about who you are without your job?
+Do not end your successful EMS career as a ROD (Retired on Duty) EMT. - 6.
+Are you prepared to lose the prestige associated with being in EMS? - 7.
+Have you thought about who you are without the EMS?
 What will be your personal identification after retirement?
-Will "retiree" work for you?
+Will "retiree" or "retired from EMS" work for you?
 What will you put in its place?
-For some persons being retired is enough.
+For some, being retired from EMS is enough.
 For others, it is not.
 For the latter, the identity of functioning in new role can be helpful, such as business owner, volunteer, sports enthusiast, grandparent, hiker, and so on.
 It can be just about anything, as long as it feels right.
-When considering retirement it's best to remember the old adage, "It is better to retire to something than to retire from something".

-8. How will you occupy the time previously spent at work?
+When considering retirement it's best to remember the old adage, "It is better to retire to something than to retire from something". - 8.
+How will you occupy the time normally spent at work?
 Hopefully, not with food, alcohol, or computer games.
-Many workers that have never had a serious problem with overeating, drinking too much, and spending unproductive days in front of a computer when working, develop these problems after retirement.
+Many EMTs that have never had a serious problem with overeating, drinking too much, and spending unproductive days in front of a computer when working, develop these problems after retirement.

-9. Following retirement, there is frequently some measure of boredom; maybe not significant boredom, but at least some experience of having more uncommitted time.
-Most persons will deny this.
+- 9. Following retirement, there is frequently some measure of boredom; maybe not significant boredom, but at least some experience of having more uncommitted time.
+Most will deny this.
 They say things like "I'm busier now than when I was working."
 It is seldom true.
-It is uncertain why it is so difficult for retired people to admit that their lives have slowed down.
+It is uncertain why it is so difficult for retired EMTs to admit that their lives have slowed down.
 After all, isn't that part of the reason for retirement?
-Of course, this may not be true for everyone.
-It is likely that some retired persons are busier retired than when working.
+Of course, this may not be true for all former EMTs.
+It is likely that some retired EMTs are busier retired than when working.
 But for most of them, things slow down.
-Newly retired persons frequently report feeling as if a great weight has been removed from their shoulders (even if they are busier, what is keeping them busy is often less stressful than their previous occupation).
-The stress reduction experienced by most persons upon retirement is often remarkable.

-10. Time structuring and time management is important in retirement.
+Newly retired members of EMS frequently report feeling as if a great weight has been removed from their shoulders (even if they are busier, what is keeping them busy is often less stressful than EMS).
+The stress reduction experienced by most of those in EMS upon retirement is often remarkable. - 10.
+Time structuring and time management is important in retirement.
 Even the pleasure of travel, sports, and coffee with friends can eventually wear thin.
-This is especially true if your friends are still working and you find yourself alone much of the time.
+This is especially true if your EMS friends are still working and you find yourself alone much of the time.
 Managing time and making it meaningful is a primary challenge of retirement.
-How will you spend your uncommitted time?

-11. How will you continue to contribute to your community?
-After a career of work and responsibility, many persons enjoy continuing some form of community or personal service.

-12. How have you prepared for your retirement?
+How will you spend your uncommitted time? - 11.
+How will you continue to contribute to your community?
+After a career of public service, many of those from EMS enjoy continuing some form of community service. - 12.
+How have you prepared for your retirement?
 Help yourself by writing out a retirement action plan.
 Consider support counseling for you and your family.